corebiz-global/adyen-documentation/docs/intro.md

 In order to process credit card payments in your store using AdyenV3, besides performing the previous configurations already described in this article, you must open a ticket at [VTEX support](https://help.vtex.com/en/support), with the following request: "Provider review - Add Endpoint SecureProxy - AdyenV3".

 In the ticket you must also send the URL that will be authorized by Adyen to carry out the credit card transaction in your store.
-The URL format must be `https://{live URL prefix}-checkout-live.adyenpayments.com`, where the information "{live URL prefix}" must be the same as that entered by you in the Adyen settings in the VTEX Admin.
+The URL format must be `https://{live URL prefix}-checkout-live.adyenpayments.com`, where the information "`{live URL prefix}`" must be the same as that entered by you in the Adyen settings in the VTEX Admin.

 → The full URL address must be written in lowercase letters only, even if the "Live URL prefix" configured in the VTEX Admin has some capital letters.